 Currently defined as a student being enrolled in at least 3 blocks during both fall and spring semester through Colorado College.
 Allows eligibility for student employment.

 Half-Time Enrollment

-Currently defined as a student enrolled in at least 1.5 units during both fall and spring semester through Colorado College.
+Currently defined as a student enrolled in at least 1.5 units during any given term (fall, spring, summer) through Colorado College.
 Allows eligibility for student employment.

 Less-Than Half Time Enrollment